EligiaOfficial/docker-aur-cache/README.md

     - **Note:** We are aware that this isn't very secure, this will be improved in the future.
 6. Build the container with `docker compose build`

+_**TODO:** Add instructions about a .env file, so the user can configure the domain and docker GID if needed_

 The container should now be ready, simply start it with `docker compose up -d` and try visiting your domain!

 > [!INFO]